☰︎

 Paulo Bittencourt’s Artistic Life

-I was born in 1966 in Castro, Brazil, but I spent my childhood in Rio de Janeiro.
+I was born in 1966 in Castro, Brazil, but spent my childhood in Rio de Janeiro.
 My mother took me (and my three brothers) to the Adventist Church.
 At the age of 22, I stopped being a sheep and became a freethinker.

 I’ve always enjoyed drawing, photographing and singing.
 Singing ended up becoming the main way I express myself artistically.